Do Effective ‘Natural’ Pest Control Remedies Exist?

-Instead of using pesticides, professionals can knock many types of nests to the ground and crush them (but unless you own a bee suit, don’t try this on your own).
-Peppermint and rosemary oils will kill stinging insects, but, as one pest control company owner told us, “It will kill them, but not as fast as other products—not nearly fast enough if you’re the one doing the killing.”
+Instead of using pesticides, professionals can knock many types of nests to the ground and crush them or relocate bees’ nests (but unless you own a bee suit, don’t try DIY).
+Peppermint and rosemary oils will eliminate stinging insects, but as one pest control company owner told us: “It will kill them, but not as fast as other products—not nearly fast enough if you’re the one doing the killing.”

 Isopropyl alcohol combined with washing belongings in very hot water is highly effective.

 Companies can encase your home in a tent and pump in hot air until the temperature reaches at least 120°F, destroying all the bugs and their eggs.
 This process is very expensive (thousands of dollars for an average-size house) and disruptive (residents have to remove anything that could be damaged by the heat and live elsewhere for a few days).
 Further, the amount of energy required to heat the home to 120°F would seem to disqualify this procedure from being “green.”

 Don’t bother with electronic devices that claim to repel pests with high-frequency sound waves and the like: They don’t work.
 In fact, the owner of one top-rated pest control company told us he once found cockroaches nesting on top of an electronic device marketed to repel roaches, speculating that it actually created a warm nesting spot.